 Filming those perfect fashion videos had turned out to be a lot of work.

-I had to set up lights and camera in my tiny living room, scare my family away, and then work like a maniac to finish before they got back.
+I had to set up lights and a camera in my tiny living room, scare my family away and then work like a maniac to finish before they got back.
 It took me hours to cover up my wrinkles and tame that naughty little poodle on top of my head that poses as hair.

-And don’t get me started on technology.
-We all believe in positive psychology right?
+And don’t get me started on technology, we all believe in positive psychology right?
 Deep breaths everyone.
 I’ll admit I still don’t understand my camera.
 What the hell is ISO?
 Or IOS for that matter.

 God, I need another coffee!
 Triple espresso.